Great to have you with us on an unstoppable roll, the Excellence in Broadcasting Network in El Rushbow on Friday.

 I believe Americans understand that the careful and targeted program authorized by President Bush has no relation to the abuses of the past.

-President Roosevelt ordered the use of domestic electronic surveillance to target persons suspected of subversive activities, as President Roosevelt noted, it is too late to do anything about it after sabotage, assassinations, and fifth column activities are completed.
+As President Roosevelt noted, it is too late to do anything about it after sabotage, assassinations, and fifth column activities are completed.

 Significantly, President Roosevelt's direction was issued despite a statute and Supreme Court precedent that prohibited such wiretapping.

-FDR did it, Dr. Dean, another Democrat.
+FDR did it, Dr. Dean.

 But Roberts doesn't disagree with it here.